ackermannQ/kodereview/content/blog/plan-an-iteration/index.md

 ---
-title: How do you plan your iteration?
+title: "How do you plan your iteration?"
 date: "2021-05-31T22:12:03.284Z"
 description: "Short answer, you can't."
 ---